Akman13/trackajet/README.md

 - Submit a pull request.

 ## Credits
-TrackerJet is based on [ElonJet](https://github.com/BigBBazz/react-flights), which was created by [Tom](https://github.com/BigBBazz), [Iffath](https://github.com/iffath02), [Akram](https://github.com/Akman13), and [Caleb](https://github.com/caleb-love) as part of a group project for the General Assembly Engineering Immersive course.
+TrackAJet is based on [ElonJet](https://github.com/BigBBazz/react-flights), which was created by [Tom](https://github.com/BigBBazz), [Iffath](https://github.com/iffath02), [Akram](https://github.com/Akman13), and [Caleb](https://github.com/caleb-love) as part of a group project for the General Assembly Engineering Immersive course.

 ## License
-TrackerJet is licensed under the MIT License.
+TrackAJet is licensed under the MIT License.